kubernetes/ingress-nginx/docs/examples/auth/client-certs/README.md

     kubectl create secret generic tls-secret --from-file=tls.crt=server.crt --from-file=tls.key=server.key
     ```

-2. You can create a secret containing CA certificate along with the Server
+*   You can create a secret containing CA certificate along with the Server
-    Certificate, that can be used for both TLS and Client Auth.
+    Certificate that can be used for both TLS and Client Auth.

     ```bash
     kubectl create secret generic ca-secret --from-file=tls.crt=server.crt --from-file=tls.key=server.key --from-file=ca.crt=ca.crt
     ```

-3. If you want to also enable Certificate Revocation List verification you can
+*  If you want to also enable Certificate Revocation List verification you can
    create the secret also containing the CRL file in PEM format:
    ```bash
    kubectl create secret generic ca-secret --from-file=ca.crt=ca.crt --from-file=ca.crl=ca.crl